 Conclusions

-The paper describes a pilot project jointly promoted by Ferrari S.p.A. and the University of Parma, in order to experiment the use of process modeling and analysis methodologies in the Ferrari framework.
-The project involved designers, production engineers and managers from Ferrari and analysts from the University of Parma.
-The project, focused on the design and production processes of the fuel tank, required about six months and produced two distinct IDEF0 models.
-The first model, called “As-Is” model, describes the current (at the time of the analysis) design and production processes; the second model, called “Tobe” model, was derived from the first one, taking into accounts the reorganization and rationalization plans of the technical management.
-The project demonstrated the practicability and the significant advantages of process modeling and analysis on an industrial problem.
-The experience highlighted some non-obvious problems in the application of the IDEF0 methodology, due mainly to the knowledge elicitation.
-Finally, the project show that the modeling and analysis activities, if coordinated by external analysts, are able to provide immediate and medium term benefits: the “To-Be” model constitutes an effective base for the future process reorganizations and rationalizations initiatives.
+The paper describes a pilot project jointly promoted by Ferrari S.p.A. and the University of Parma to experiment with process modeling and analysis methodologies within the Ferrari framework.
+The project involved designers, production engineers, and managers from Ferrari, as well as analysts from the University of Parma.
+The project, focused on the design and production processes for the fuel tank, took about 6 months and produced 2 distinct IDEF0 models.
+The first model, called the “As-Is” model, describes the current (at the time of the analysis) design and production processes; the second model, called the “To-Be” model, was derived from the first one, taking into account the reorganization and rationalization plans of the technical management.
+The project demonstrated the practicality and significant advantages of process modeling and analysis in an industrial setting.
+The experience highlighted some non-obvious problems in applying the IDEF0 methodology, mainly due to the knowledge elicitation process.
+Finally, the project shows that, when coordinated by external analysts, modeling and analysis activities can provide immediate and medium-term benefits: the “To-Be” model serves as an effective base for future process reorganization and rationalization initiatives.

 Acknowledgements